secondsun/sfx-optimizer/README.md

 # Pseudo-Macros
- * var - declare a variable
+ * register - declare a register label
  * function (#param )* - declare a function with parameters
  * return param - returns the value of param
  * call function (#var)* - call a function using declared vars